McFlurinivas/socieful/README.md

 - VS Code
 - Dart and Flutter extensions for VS Code
 - Android emulator or physical device
-- The chatbot server is already deployed using Heroku so need to run that file
+- The chatbot server is already deployed using Heroku so no need to run that file.

 ### Installation 🛠️